Brown Recluse Spiders

 They have also well adapted to living indoors with humans.
 They can survive winters and unbearable summer temperatures in attics, enduring many months without food or water.

-The brown recluse hunts at night seeking insect prey, either alive or dead.
-It does not employ a web to capture food — suspended webs strung along walls, corners, ceilings, outdoor vegetation, and in other exposed areas are almost always associated with other types of spiders.
-In homes, such webs are often produced by harmless cobweb or cellar spiders.
-While sometimes considered a nuisance, spiders like the cobweb or cellar varieties prey upon other pests (including brown recluses), and in this sense could be considered beneficial.
+The brown recluse hunts at night, seeking insect prey, either alive or dead.
+It does not employ a web to capture food — suspended webs strung along walls, corners, ceilings, outdoor vegetation, and other exposed areas are almost always associated with other types of spiders.
+Such webs are often produced in homes by harmless cobwebs or cellar spiders.
+While sometimes considered a nuisance, spiders like the cobweb or cellar varieties prey upon other pests (including brown recluses) and, in this sense, could be considered beneficial.

 Infestation levels in homes vary greatly, ranging from one or a few spiders to several hundred.

-Serious reactions to the venom are more common in younger and older populations, and people with existing comorbidities.
-BUGCO® Pest Control cannot diagnose bites, this should be left to medical professions and if you think you have been bitten you seek medical care right away.
+Severe reactions to venom are more common in younger and older populations and people with existing comorbidities.
+BUGCO® Pest Control cannot diagnose bites, this should be left to medical professionals, and if you think you have been bitten, you seek medical care right away.

 According to VeryWellHealth, many medical conditions look similar to a brown recluse bite, including bacterial and fungal infections, diabetic and pressure ulcers, and gangrene.
 Several misdiagnoses have occurred from outbreaks of Staph infections.

-If you believe you have been bitten by a Brown Recluse and if you can safely get a picture of the spider or even the spider itself in a plastic bag for instance you can have it identified by an entomologist.
+If you believe you have been bitten by a Brown Recluse and can safely get a picture of the spider or even the spider itself in a plastic bag, you can have it identified by an entomologist.

 Where They Hide

-Reduction of harborage sites on your property provides fewer places for the pests in general to hide and can increase the effectiveness of BUGCO® Pest Control’s treatments.
+Reducing harborage sites on your property provides fewer places for the pests to hide and can increase the effectiveness of BUGCO® Pest Control’s treatments.
 Common hiding places include

 • Cracks and crevices,